2020 Award Submission Extended!

 Fundable proposals will be dissertations or post-doctoral research projects that use patient-reported outcomes

 (PROs) as a dependent variable.
-Patient satisfaction and patient experience measures will be considered as a
+Patient-reported outcome measures that will be considered include: (a) PROMs:

-type of PRO.
-The review process will not include Pink Sheet-like critiques; the review adopts the Robert
+The review process will not include Pink Sheet-like critiques; the review adopts the Robert Wood Johnson

 Documents required for 2020-21 applications: